criblio/appscope/website/src/pages/docs/cli-using.md

 The basic AppScope CLI command is `scope`.
 The following examples provide an overview of how to use it.

+#### Scope a New Process

-**Scope a new process.** In these examples, we'll test-run well-known Linux commands and view the results:
+In these examples, we'll test-run well-known Linux commands and view the results:

 ```
 scope top